zendframework/zf2-documentation/docs/languages/en/modules/zend.form.element.select.rst

    Optionally set a label for an empty option (option with no value).
 It is set to "null" by default, which means that no empty option will be rendered.

-.. function:: setEmptyOption()
+.. function:: getEmptyOption()
    :noindex:

    Get the label for the empty option (null if none).

-   :rtype: string
+   :rtype: string|null